HomeTop HeadlinesFox News Host Turns on Trump Policies

 The mixed messaging from Hannity mirrors the current political climate.
 Pretti’s death has brought together unlikely critics, with some Republicans advocating for more thorough investigations and gun-rights supporters questioning why a legal gun owner was shot by federal agents.

-Hannity’s TV show, aired on over 675 radio stations in addition to Fox News, has become a crucial platform for conservative commentary since President Trump’s return to office following his inauguration on January 20, 2025.
+Hannity’s shows have become a crucial platform for conservative commentary since President Trump’s return to office following his inauguration on January 20, 2025.
 Hannity, known for his “provocative style and passionate commentary,” according to his Fox News biography, is the longest-running current primetime host in cable news history.

 In Minneapolis, a makeshift memorial for Alex Pretti continues to expand at the intersection where he was killed.
 The protests that have shaken the city for weeks persist, even as the Trump administration announced a restructuring of its immigration operation there.